-Please visit the Library website for the most up-to-date information about COVID19 Service Updates and Operations including: patron access to stack collections and curbside pickup, Hathi Trust ETAS collection, short term loan/ reserves, and textbooks.
+Please visit the Library website for the most up-to-date information about COVID-19 Service Updates and Operations.

-U of T Bookstore locations are are now open on all campuses.
-Please visit the website for hours of operation and information about shopping in person or online.
-Bookstore staff are available in store, online and by telephone to assist with orders for fall course materials, textbook returns and more.
+The UTM Bookstore is open for curbside pickup.
+Please visit the U of T Bookstore website for hours of operation and information about shopping in person or online.
+Bookstore staff are available in store, online and by telephone to assist with orders for Fall course materials, textbook returns and more.

 - The UTM Shuttle Bus services to/from the St. George campus and Sheridan College is suspended through the traditional academic year of September 2020 through April 2021 and no related fee for that period will be assessed.

-- The U-Pass service, offering unlimited fare-free rides on MiWay (Mississauga Transit), will be maintained for UTM students (excluding the MMPA and MFAcc programs) through the traditional academic year of September 2020 through April 2021 by the University of Toronto Mississauga Students’ Union and the University of Toronto Mississauga Association for Graduate Students.
+- The U-Pass service, offering unlimited fare-free rides on MiWay (Mississauga Transit), will be maintained for UTM students (excluding the MMPA and MFAcc programs) through the academic year of September 2021 through April 2022 by the University of Toronto Mississauga Students’ Union and the University of Toronto Mississauga Association for Graduate Students.

 - MiWay, Brampton Transit, Oakville Transit, GO Transit and the Toronto Transit Commission municipal services are expected to continue operations.
 Visit the Mississauga Transit MiWay site for additional details and updated transit schedules.
 All riders are curretly required to wear non-medical face masks or coverings on all MiWay buses.
 Children under the age of two and people with disabilities or a medical condtion that prevents them from wearing a mask will not be required to wear one.